vjandrei/gridsome-starter-theme/README.md

 - [Gridsome Tailwindcss](https://gridsome.org/plugins/gridsome-plugin-tailwindcss) This plugin will add Tailwind to your Gridsome project.

+- [Gridsome Source Filesystem](https://gridsome.org/plugins/gridsome-plugin-tailwindcss) Transform files into content that can be fetched with GraphQL in your components.

 ### Install Gridsome CLI tool if you don't have

 `npm install --global @gridsome/cli`